MonsterZelek/a/Setup-Display-&-Buttons.md

 ### LED
 The LED(s) is completley optional.
 It's used to give the user a better indication of what the device is currently doing.
 For example Green = idle, Blue = scanning, RED = deauth attack detected (when scanning).
 You can use single digital LEDs, a RGB LED or a neopixel LED (ws2812).
-Look at the [LEDs](https://github.com/spacehuhn/esp8266_deauther/tree/master/LEDs) folder to see which types of LEDs are supported and how to adjust the code for your setup.

 By default the LED on GPIO 16 (NodeMCU on-board LED) and the LED on GPIO 2 (ESP-12 and ESP-07 on-module LED) are used.
 So be sure to disable them if you want to use those pins for something else.